Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Preliminaries

-While there exist works that provide elastic quality measures, they are often named differently: model-less inference~\cite{romero_infaas_2021} dynamically chooses the size of ML models according to SLOs and available hardware; other options to ensure SLOs are filtering the video content~\cite{sun_elasticedge_2022} or changing stream parameters~\cite{furst_elastic_2018,sedlak_equilibrium_2024}, like video resolution or frame rate.
-These works in turn do not support resource scaling, and hence, are also limited in their reactive behavior.
+While there exist works that provide elastic service quality, they are often named differently: model-less inference~\cite{romero_infaas_2021} dynamically chooses the size of ML models according to SLOs and available hardware; other options to ensure SLOs are filtering the video content~\cite{sun_elasticedge_2022} or changing stream parameters~\cite{furst_elastic_2018,sedlak_equilibrium_2024}---like video resolution or frame rate.
+However, these works, in turn, do not support resource scaling.

-While there are recent advancements in simultaneously scaling resources and quality~\cite{sedlak_towards_2025_short,laso_multidimensional_2025}, they are not practicable: (1) these works present a tight coupling between elasticity strategies and their autoscalers.
-This means, they lack a modular approach for registering service-specific elasticity strategies, or connecting a custom autoscaler with a specific algorithm.
-Further, (2) choosing between elasticity strategies creates an optimization problem, which these works solve with model-free RL.
-Such algorithms (e.g., Deep Q Networks) commonly require thousands of iterations to converge to a policy; however, the next state and reward are not known immediately after an action because autoscaling require time to reflect in the environment.
-Hence, it lacks a sample-efficient approach.
-Finally, (3) these works operate in corse-grained, discrete action space, which means inferred scaling actions might not be able to reach the global optimum.
+While recent work explores simultaneous scaling of resources and quality~\cite{sedlak_towards_2025_short,laso_multidimensional_2025}, these approaches remain impractical for several reasons.
+First, they tightly couple elasticity strategies with autoscalers---thus lacking a modular mechanism to register service-specific strategies or custom autoscaling algorithms.
+Second, selecting among elasticity strategies introduces an optimization problem that is addressed using model-free reinforcement learning.
+Such methods (e.g., Deep Q Networks) typically require thousands of iterations to converge.
+However, autoscaling actions commonly require multiple seconds to show effects~\cite{sedlak_towards_2025_short}, slowing down every single iteration of the agent.
+Finally, these approaches operate in a coarse-grained, discrete action space, which can prevent the system from reaching the global optimum.

 Given that, we conclude that there is a clear gap for (1) an extensible multi-dimensional scaling platform that combines quality and resource scaling, while presenting clear interfaces for coupling different autoscalers; also (2) multi-dimensional autoscalers have not applied sample-efficient learning that allow (3) fine-grained adjustments of service-specific parameters.
 In the following, we address this through our modular autoscaling platform and regression-based scaling agent.